proquant/integration-guide/README.md

 | v1 | Active | - |

 ### v1 Event Structure
-All Events have common structure and properties:
+All Events have a common structure:
 ```
 {
     "timestamp": 1549623690730, // UNIX-timestamp in milliseconds